Microsoft/BotBuilder-Location/CSharp/README.md

 # Bing Location Control for Microsoft Bot Framework

 ## Overview
 The following examples demonstrate how to use the Bing location control to collect and validate the user's location with your Microsoft Bot Framework bot in C#.
-Return to [main page](../../) to learn more about the control.

 ## Prerequisites
 To start using the control, you need to obtain a Bing Maps API subscription key.
 You can sign up to get a free key with up to 10,000 transactions per month in [Azure Portal](https://azure.microsoft.com/en-us/marketplace/partners/bingmaps/mapapis/).